WZhaoKe/aegpwb/doc/SolverUserManual.md

 of each layer of the surface, starting at the side facing into the cavity.
 Each layer is defined by its electrical parameters.
-The material parameter arrays should be either `1 x numLayer` vectors for frequency independent parameters or `numFreq x numLayer` for frequency dependent parameters.
+The material parameter arrays should be either `1 x numLayer` vectors for frequency independent parameters or `numFreq x numLayer` arrays for frequency dependent parameters.
 The last layer is assumed to extend to infinity regarding the calculation of the overall reflection coefficient.